Jkrupienski/Jkrupienski/README.md

 - 👋 Hi, I’m @Jkrupienski
 I'm currently a Junior in Computer Engineering at the Wentworth Institute of Technology!
-- 👀 I’m interested in Microcontrollers and pico cube satellites.
-- 🌱 I’m currently learning C, but have experience with javascript and python.
+- 🌱I have experience with Python, C, C++, SQLite, and Microcontrollers.
-- 💼 I can currently looking for a summer co-op in the Boston area, or throughout Connecticut and I am available from May through August!
+- 💼 I can currently looking for a fall co-op in the Boston area, with availability from September through December!
 - 📫 You can reach me at krupienskij@wit.edu / www.linkedin.com/in/jack-krupienski

 <!---